Chagrilled/P4-DandoriDesktop/readme.md

 Because you only really want to package files you need into your mod, I've made it easy to fish them out of a raw export of the `Maps` folder.

 - From FModel, right click `Maps` and `Export Raw Data (.uasset)`
-- Use P4UassetEditor to decode the `Maps` folder which now contains JSON.
+- Use P4UassetEditor to decode the `Maps` folder which will now contain JSON.
 - From DDT, go to `Tools` > `Extract Teki/Object Files from Maps`
 - Select your _decoded_ `Maps/` folder (which should contain `Main` and `Madori`)
 - You should end up with a folder in there called `DandoriDesktop-Carrot4`.
 This folder contains just the teki/object files it needs.